rosgomez/Docker-automation-for-Sentinel_2/README.md

 ```
 python3 run_pipeline.py --date 2022-07-14
 ```
-The only parameter that needs to be specified is the desired date, formated as `%Y-%m-%d`.
+The only parameter that needs to be specified is the desired date, formated as `%YYYY-%mm-%dd`.

 It is recommended to check that the area of interest is not cloud-covered on that date.
 For that purpose, the user can use another script, also within the container, like the following: